awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-change-calendar.md

 When a calendar entry is closed by default, actions that are tracking Change Calendar do not run by default, but can run during events associated with the calendar entry\.
 During events, the state of a `DEFAULT_CLOSED` calendar is `OPEN`\.

 ## Who should use Change Calendar?<a name="systems-manager-change-calendar-who"></a>
-+ Any AWS customer who creates or runs Automation runbooks or creates change requests in Change Manager\. \(Automation and Change Managerare both capabilities of AWS Systems Manager\.\) By integrating these capabilities with Change Calendar, you can allow or block these two action types depending on the current state of the change calendar you associate with each one\.
++ Any AWS customer who creates or runs Automation runbooks, creates change requests in Change Manager, or creates associations in State Manager\. \(Automation, Change Manager, and State Manager are all capabilities of AWS Systems Manager\.\) By integrating these capabilities with Change Calendar, you can allow or block these three action types depending on the current state of the change calendar you associate with each one\.
 + Administrators who are responsible for keeping the configurations of Systems Manager managed instances consistent, stable, and functional\.

 ## Benefits of Change Calendar<a name="systems-manager-change-calendar-benefits"></a>